simoean/contextual-api/docs/sprint-1-technical-write-up.md

 * **Next Steps (Sprint 2 Focus):**

+    * Merge the `login-prompt` and `user-dashboard` applications into a single React application for a unified user experience.

     * Refactor UI modules for better structure and maintainability, ensuring a clear separation of concerns.

     * Introduce a component library for reusable UI elements, enhancing consistency across the application.